Frequently asked questions

 What are the membership options and prices?

-For normal classes, Summit has the following uniform requirements:
+For normal classes, we have the following uniform requirements:

-For open mat and competition class- any uniform/brand/academy patch is welcome.
+Open Mat and Competition Class: any uniform/brand/academy patch is welcome.

 Do you accept visitors?

-Please stop by the front desk to pay and sign your waiver before class.
+Open mat: must have grappling experience to attend.
+Please check in at the front desk to pay and sign your waiver for training.

 Do you have age requirements?